MatthijsKamstra/haxeunity/00setup/example.md

 ## The Main.hx

-Open your favorite editor, copy/paste the code and save it in the `Source` folder.
+Open your favourite editor, copy/paste the code and save it in the `Source` folder.

 ```haxe
 import unityengine.*;